Skip to Content

 • I’d opt for candy where the packaging isn’t easily altered.
 For example, let’s look at foil wrapped chocolates like Hershey’s Kisses.
 It’s easy to upwrap the candy, tamper with it, and rewrap it.
 If you want to include something like this, leave it sealed in the manufacturer bag to increase customer confidence.

 • You should offer your products without the candy option.
 Put simply, the world is a crazy place.
 Some consumers are more cautious than others and won’t buy candy from a home business.
 (Myself included.)
-You could be missing sales if you don’t offer a candy free option.
+You could be missing sales if you don’t offer a consumable free option.

-Selling Alcohol
+Selling Alcohol in Your Craft Business

 • Your product bundles should not include alcohol for sale, unless you have a permit from your state/county/city.